openemr/openemr/API_README.md

 ```

 Notes:

 -   For `title`, use `resource=/api/list/note_type`
 -   For `message_type`, use `resource=/api/list/message_status`

 #### DELETE /api/patient/:pid/message/:mid

+Request:

 ```sh
 curl -X DELETE 'http://localhost:8300/apis/api/patient/1/message/1'
 ```

 ### /portal/ Endpoints

 OpenEMR patient portal endpoints Use `http://localhost:8300/apis/portal as base URI.`

 _Example:_ `http://localhost:8300/apis/portal/patient` returns a resource of the patient.

 #### POST /portal/auth

 The OpenEMR Patient Portal API utilizes the OAuth2 password credential flow for authentication.
 To obtain an API token, submit your login credentials and requested scope.
 The scope must match a site that has been setup in OpenEMR, in the /sites/ directory.
 If additional sites have not been created, set the scope
 to 'default'.
 If the patient portal is set to require email address on authenticate, then need to also include an `email` field in the request.

+Request:

 ```sh
 curl -X POST -H 'Content-Type: application/json' 'http://localhost:8300/apis/portal/auth' \